MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/instruction-guides-in-production-overview.md

 ### Typical scenario using bills of materials

-Guides attached to a BOM provide shop floor workers with instructions that explain ho to prepare and handle material from a BOM.
+Guides attached to a BOM provide shop floor workers with instructions that explain how to prepare and handle material from a BOM.
 Guides can also be assigned to versions of a BOM.

 > [!NOTE]
 > Guides can't currently be attached to individual BOM lines.